-Starlight dental implants are basically sophisticated screws made of a medically pure metal, Titanium.
-These screws are then placed in the jaw bone and rest under the gum for 3 - 6 months.
+Starlight Dental implants are basically sophisticated screws made of a medically pure metal, Titanium.
+The dentist will place these screws in the jaw bone.
+And they rest under the gum for 3 – 6 months.
 During this time they actually fuse to the jawbone and become osseo(bone)integrated.
 After the appropriate healing time, we uncover the implants and use them to replace one or more missing teeth by fabricating some sort of dental prosthesis.

 I understand implants originated in Sweden.
 Is there a difference between the different implant manufacturers?

 Today, there are numerous implant companies in use on a daily basis.
 Originally all dental implant was produced in the USA and Europe.
 But now many implants are made in Asia (Korea…).
 These implants are usually cheaper.
 But they don’t have all scientific studies research and long-term feedback.
 These implants are now widely used in all of southeast Asia.
 On the opposite, most of the implants used in Europe or in the United States must meet very stringent requirements.
 Since 1998, Starlight Dental Clinic uses only leading brands of implants from Europe or the USA.

 What are implants made of?

 Implants are made of commercially and medically pure Titanium.
 This is the same metal that has been successfully used in hip implants for many years.
 It doesn’t cause any type of rejection phenomenon.